Reboare/security/local_file_inclusion.md

 ### Log poisoning

 There are some requirements.
 We need to be able to read log files.
 In this example we are going to poison the apache log file.
-You can use either the success.log or the error.log

 So once you have found a LFI vuln you have to inject php-code into the log file and then execute it.